percona/portal-doc/docs/advisors/checks/mongo-high-connections.md

 -  **Connection pooling issues**

-   Connection pooling is a technique used to manage database connections efficiently.
+   Connection pooling is a technique which is used to create and manage a pool of database connections.
 Not configuring the connection pool correctly can lead to high connection counts in MongoDB.

-You can check the maximum size of the connection pool and adjust it as needed.
+   To resolve connection pool issues, you can check the maximum number of connections in the pool (the `maxPoolSize` option) and adjust it as needed.
 Additionally, you should check the connection timeout values to ensure that connections are being reused effectively.

 -  **Connection leaks**

    Connection leaks occur when a connection is not closed correctly.
 Over time, this can lead to additional connections being created.
 To prevent connection leaks, make sure that your application closes connections after they are no longer needed.

 -  **Batch jobs**

    Regular batch jobs increase the number of connections and impact resource utilization.
-Additionally, you can verify the kind of operations used by running the **mongostats** command.
+You can verify what kind of operations are used by using the [**mongostat**](https://www.mongodb.com/docs/database-tools/mongostat/) utility.

 -  **Poorly optimized queries**

    Queries that perform full table scans or involve a large number of documents can consume a significant amount of resources.
 Since the queues will be increased, this can result in high connection counts.

    To reduce connection counts caused by queries, it's essential to optimize your queries.
-You can use the **MongoDB Explain()** method to understand query performance and identify potential areas for optimization.
+You can use the MongoDB **explain()** method to understand query performance and identify potential areas for optimization.

 -  **Application design issues**